Maximilian-Winter/Bite-Programming-Language/README.md

 # Usage
 The easiest way to get up and running is to use the REPL(Read Evalue Print Loop) in the Bite CLI, just start the bitevm.exe with the `-r` option.
 Now you can input your code line wise into the REPL.
 A main module is already created for you!
 So you can start with the actual code.
+You can exit REPL session by entering `exit`

 ```
    var a = 5;     // Enter